It's 2010, and another World Cup is just around the corner kick.

 And on the other hand, you've got to deal with an increasingly fickle, unappreciative crowd back at home.
 They just want you to shine.

 Then there are those who just want you to be White.
 Far-(from)-Right politicos like archaic National Front attention-craver Jean Marie Le Pen has attributed general French apathy (sic) towards the current squad to the "disproportionate" numbers of "colored" players.
-A proud
+A proud bespectacled man of color had something to say about that.

 The Real World Rankings